 Thursday, March 5: “Jesse Helms”

-That’s Morton’s plain and simple entry, but why did Morton schedule a photography session with Jesse Helms?
-I suspect it was a self-assignment for his collaborative book with Ed Rankin titled Making a Difference in North Carolina.
+That’s Morton’s plain and simple entry, but what—and why–did Morton schedule a photography session with Jesse Helms?
+I suspect the “why” was a self-assignment for his collaborative book with Ed Rankin titled Making a Difference in North Carolina.
 Rankin and Helms were roommates in 1941 when they were newsmen at The News and Observer and The Raleigh Times, respectively.
 In 1987 Helms was serving his third term as North Carolina’s senior United States Senator.
 The state’s junior senator was Terry Sanford, elected just a few months earlier in November 1986.

 The Morton collection finding aid states there are seventy-six black-and-white 35mm negatives in Subseries 2.1, which is devoted to the negatives Morton pulled together during the making of Making a Difference in North Carolina.
 There are thirteen 35mm color slides of from this same date in Subseries 2.6.
 “People, Identified.”
 Currently there are twelve of these images related to Morton’s coverage Helms available in the online collection.